Draft decisions to have huge impact on 2018-19 hoops season

 VILLANOVA.
 The 2018 national champions will have to defend their title without four key players who left early.
 The Wildcats knew they'd lose national player of the year Jalen Brunson and Mikal Bridges after both signed with agents.
 Final Four most outstanding player Donte DiVincenzo and Omari Spellman joined them, both saying this week they will remain in the draft.

 MARYLAND.
 The Terps knew they'd be without Justin Jackson after he signed with an agent.
-The return of Kevin Huerter could have softened the blow some, but the sharpshooting forward opted on Wednesday to remain in the draft, leaving Maryland without its top two players.
+The return of Kevin Huerter could have softened the blow, but the sharpshooting forward opted Wednesday to remain in the draft, leaving Maryland without its top two players.
 At least the Terps will have Bruno Fernando, who decided to return for his sophomore season.

 STANFORD.
 Reid Travis' decision was to withdraw from the NBA draft.
 That should have been good news for the Cardinal, but instead of being a top contender for Pac-12 player of the year in 2018-19 with them, Travis announced he would play elsewhere as a graduate transfer.